sasjs/lint/README.md

 ## Linting
 @sasjs/lint is used by the following products:

-  * [@sasjs/vscode-extension](https://github.com/sasjs/vscode-extension) - just download SASjs in the market place, and select view/problems in the menu bar.
+  * [@sasjs/vscode-extension](https://github.com/sasjs/vscode-extension) - just download SASjs in the VSCode marketplace, and select view/problems in the menu bar.
-  * [@sasjs/cli](https://cli.sasjs.io) - just run `sasjs lint` to get a list of all files with their problems, along with line and column indexes.
+  * [@sasjs/cli](https://cli.sasjs.io) - run `sasjs lint` to get a list of all files with their problems, along with line and column indexes.

 Configuration is via a `.sasjslint` file with the following structure (these are also the defaults if no .sasjslint file is found):